joshbegley/nyt-latest/README.md

 `The 49ers' leaders made a major miscalculation, and it could cost them their best shot at throwing a parade in February.`\
 https://nytimes.com/athletic/5683122/2024/08/06/kawakami-trading-brandon-aiyuk-would-be-a-massive-49ers-failure-on-almost-every-level/

-**USWNT has suffered at the Olympics, its perseverance is rewarded with a chance for gold**\
+**USWNT has suffered at the Olympics.
+Its perseverance is rewarded with a chance for gold**\
-`How Hayes has rebuilt the USWNT a year after its early exit from the 2023 World Cup`\
+`How Hayes has rebuilt the USWNT a year after its early exit from the 2023 World Cup has instilled belief.`\
 https://nytimes.com/athletic/5685119/2024/08/06/uswnt-emma-hayes-olympics-final-suffering/

 **Tim Walz Is Harris’s Choice for Vice President**\